CDS 100 5 credits

-Overview of communication skills theories and techniques used in developing a common understanding of addictive behavior.
+Overview of communication skills, theories and techniques used in developing a common understanding of addictive behavior.
 Comprehensive review of how people behave and an introduction to counseling methods to facilitate change in working with chemically dependent patients.
-Prerequisites: CDS 100, CDS 101 or instructor permission.
+Prerequisites: CDS 100, CDS 101 or instructor's signature.

 CDS 204 4 credits

 Group Process in Chemical Dependency Treatment